secustor/helm-charts/charts/immich/README.md

 This chart requires:

-- a PostgreSQL database with `pgvector` or `pgvector.rs` extension installed
+- a PostgreSQL database with `pgvector` or [`VectorChord`](https://immich.app/docs/administration/postgres-standalone/#migrating-to-vectorchord) extension installed
 - a Redis instance

 ## Usage